 I am an internal medicine doctor at the Brigham and Women's Hospital and Harvard Medical School.
 I'm also part of the Doris and Howard Hiatt Residency in Global Health Equity.
 I earned my MD from the UCLA David Geffen School of Medicine where I served as Student Body President; an MPH from the Harvard T.H.
 Chan School of Public Health; a Diploma in Tropical Medicine and Hygiene (DTM&H) from the London School of Hygiene and Tropical Medicine; and my undergraduate degree w/ distinction from Yale in political science, where I was a Yale Journalism Scholar.
-In summer 2021, I will be headed to Stanford University as a clinical infectious disease fellow in the Department of Infectious Diseases and Geographic Medicine.
+In summer 2021, I will be attending Stanford University as a clinical infectious disease fellow in the Department of Infectious Diseases and Geographic Medicine.

 Within global health more specifically, over the past three years, I have been studying epidemic response and emerging infectious diseases, with a focus on Ebola.
 In 2018, I co-founded Longsleeve insect repellent, winner of the 2018 Harvard Business School New Venture Competition and a finalist in the 2019 Harvard President's Challenge, which we hope will have a notable impact on curbing transmission of vector-borne epidemic outbreaks.
 I also led the American Medical Association's Journal of Ethics theme issue on pandemic response, published in January 2020; and I am a peer-reviewer for the CDC's Emerging Infectious Diseases Journal.
 From February 2020 to October 2020, I worked on COVID19 response for the state of Massachusetts as a medical fellow to the Commissioner of Public Health.
+From November until January 2021, I worked as a research consultant to the Independent Panel for Pandemic Preparedness and Response on Covid-19 epidemiology.
+I also served as a research assistant for the Harvard College Fall course on Covid-19 and epidemics.
+Furthermore, I was involved in Biden-Harris campaign's Covid-19 policy writing for school reopenings.

 My previous work over the past 13 years has included various projects/experiences in Latin America (Mexico, Honduras, Nicaragua, Haiti, Dominican Republic), Asia (India, Thailand), and Sub-Saharan Africa (Rwanda, Uganda, Mozambique).
 In 2011-2012, as a Yale Parker Huang Fellow, I conducted an anthropological research study in India exploring sex trafficking and intergenerational sex work in Hyderabad and Delhi.